As you have been inactive for nearly 15 minutes you will soon be logged out of the secure area of our website. Click OK to remain logged in.

 |High yield bonds||0|

 The portfolio includes companies of all sizes, but the bulk of it consists of FTSE 100 and FTSE 250 stocks.
 The manager also takes advantage of IA rules that allow him to invest up to 20% of the fund in overseas equities.
 Woodford believes that markets are inefficient most of the time with prices diverging from underlying value, and he aims to identify those stocks that are undervalued then hold them for the long term.
 Ideas are primarily generated internally, but may also come from external brokers and analysts and from conversations with company management teams.
 His research process looks at companies’ long-term growth prospects, competitive advantages, sustainability of cashflows and earnings, strength of balance sheet, and valuation.
 He prefers companies on reasonable yields, but there are no rigid yield criteria and his portfolio yield has often been at the lower end of his peer group.
-These criteria typically lead him to have significant weights in more defensive industries and steer him away from more cyclical businesses such as mining.
+These criteria has led him to have significant weights in more defensive industries over the last few years, whilst preclude investing in cyclical businesses such as mining.
+Having said that, portfolio composition is driven to a great extent by valuation and may change to include more cyclical sectors, including banks amongst others.
 Woodford does not allocate to sectors from the top-down, but does put significant effort into forming a view on the domestic and global economy and how this will impact portfolio companies.

 |High yield bonds||0|

-50-100 stocks, though with the bulk of the portfolio concentrated in the top 40.
-Includes around 20 unquoted holdings making up around 5% of the portfolio.
+Around 100 stocks, though with the bulk of the portfolio concentrated in the top 40.
+Includes around 40 unquoted holdings making up around 10% of the portfolio.
+The fund's unquoted allocation has increased over the last few years and is now closer to the upper limit of 10%.

 The portfolio usually has very little commonality with the benchmark and so performance can be expected to differ markedly on occasions.